dsuarez01/minfer/README.md

 Example output with the Qwen3-0.6B-FP32 GGUF model (available [here](https://huggingface.co/huggit0000/Qwen3-0.6B-GGUF-FP32)) on Apple's M2 Pro chip:

 ```
-d@Mac minfer % OMP_NUM_THREADS=1 ./build/apps/generate ./gguf/Qwen3-0.6B-FP32.gguf -i "When we mix red and blue, what color do we get?" -m 4096 -s 30 -t
+davidsuarez@Mac minfer % OMP_NUM_THREADS=1 ./build/apps/generate ./gguf/Qwen3-0.6B-FP32.gguf -i "When we mix red and blue, what color do we get?" -m 4096 -s 30 -t -n 15
 Model: ./gguf/Qwen3-0.6B-FP32.gguf
 Input: When we mix red and blue, what color do we get?
 Mode: thinking